 It’s noon and my stomach is rumbling.
 If I were back home in Texas, it would be lunch time.
 But here in Spain noon is an eating dead zone.
-It’s too late for morning coffee and pastries but too early for lunch.
+It’s too late for morning coffee and Spanish pastries but too early for lunch.
 In fact, most restaurants won’t even start cooking for another hour and a half!

 The conundrum of when to eat in Spain is nearly as tricky as figuring out the difference between the 22 types of cured Spanish meats.